-Congenital hyperinsulinism is a condition that causes individuals to have abnormally high levels of insulin, which is a hormone that helps control blood sugar levels.
-People with this condition have frequent episodes of low blood sugar (hypoglycemia).
+Congenital hyperinsulinism is a condition that causes individuals to have abnormally high levels of insulin.
+Insulin is a hormone that helps control levels of blood glucose, also called blood sugar.
+People with this condition have frequent episodes of low blood glucose (hypoglycemia).
 In infants and young children, these episodes are characterized by a lack of energy (lethargy), irritability, or difficulty feeding.
-Repeated episodes of low blood sugar increase the risk for serious complications such as breathing difficulties, seizures, intellectual disability, vision loss, brain damage, and coma.
+Repeated episodes of low blood glucose increase the risk for serious complications such as breathing difficulties, seizures, intellectual disability, vision loss, brain damage, and coma.

 The severity of congenital hyperinsulinism varies widely among affected individuals, even among members of the same family.
 About 60 percent of infants with this condition experience a hypoglycemic episode within the first month of life.
 Other affected children develop hypoglycemia by early childhood.
 Unlike typical episodes of hypoglycemia, which occur most often after periods without food (fasting) or after exercising, episodes of hypoglycemia in people with congenital hyperinsulinism can also occur after eating.

 Congenital hyperinsulinism affects approximately 1 in 50,000 newborns.
 This condition is more common in certain populations, affecting up to 1 in 2,500 newborns.

 Congenital hyperinsulinism is caused by mutations in genes that regulate the release (secretion) of insulin, which is produced by beta cells in the pancreas.
 Insulin clears excess glucose from the bloodstream by passing glucose into cells to be used as energy.